Thilas/plex-betaseries-webhook/README.md

 | `-e BETASERIES_CLIENTSECRET=xxx` | [BetaSeries](https://www.betaseries.com/api/) client secret |
 | `-p 12000:12000`                 | Plex webhook port                                           |

-Public url is expected to be forwarded to the container on the exposed port.
+A public url is expected to be forwarded to the container on the exposed port.

+Optionally, a health check can be provided to docker to monitor the container's health status using the dedicated endpoint: <http://localhost:12000/health>.

 ## Webhook Setup